MujiS8226/pygame_dodger_project/README.md

 ## Description
 "Flying to the Moon" is a 2D computer game developed using Python and the Pygame library.
 The player controls a spaceship navigating through space, avoiding falling stars and c.
 The game increases in difficulty over time, challenging players to survive as long as possible.
+For now, the way to play is simple: you dodge the stars until you don't.
+Future changes I want to add on:
+* Reduce background glitches while scrolling.
+* Destination point on the moon after a long ride.
+* Magical items that boost the spaceship in various ways.
+* Best score shown at the main menu.
+* Skins for the spaceship.

 ## How to Play
 - Have Python installed on your machine.